CT-Data-Collaborative/ctdata-sots-formations-data-processing/README.md

 All of the directories need to already exist.

+4. Use the starts and stops total dataset to use in the SOTS Starts and Stops [tool](https://github.com/CT-Data-Collaborative/sots-starts-stops)

-4. Go to the [ctadat-sots-formations README](https://github.com/CT-Data-Collaborative/ctdata-sots-formations/blob/master/README.md) for the remaining steps
+5. Go to the [ctdata-sots-formations README](https://github.com/CT-Data-Collaborative/ctdata-sots-formations/blob/master/README.md) for the remaining steps